Privacy-first PDF workspace

 Your files never leave your device

 Every browser tool runs locally on your machine.
 There's no upload, so there's nothing for anyone — including us — to store, scan, or leak.
-The server is an optional escape hatch for heavy jobs, and you choose when to use it.
+The server is an optional escape hatch you choose.

 02